 Generational cohorts or myths?

 Howe & Strauss started their research on age cohorts and generational differences in the late 80’s.
 Their main idea was that events, innovations and people have an impact on our environments and how we see the world.
-During the last decades some empirical research has indeed demonstrated differences between generations, although many of these are also contradictory.
-Whereas mass media, popular theorists and even politicians like to use and exploit the concepts of generational cohorts and their characteristics.
+During the last decades some empirical research has indeed demonstrated differences between generations, eventhough many of these are also contradictory.
+Meanwhile, the mass media, popular theorists and even politicians like to use and exploit the concepts of generational cohorts and their characteristics.

 Generations at work?